ros-infrastructure/mirror/README.md

 This repo provides a way to easily mirror the ROS services.

-The machine will need ~ 150 GB of disk space in the /mirror directory and as much bandwidth as you plan to pull.
+The machine will need ~ 200 GB of disk space in the /mirror directory and as much bandwidth as you plan to pull.

-This is tested on Ubuntu Precise LTS
+This is tested on Ubuntu Xenial LTS (16.04) and Ubuntu Bionic LTS (18.04)

 How to Setup
 ------------